-- 28. CCS argued that s 108(2) of the TAA allowed the Commissioner to amend the Taxpayer's income tax assessments.
-CCS argued that it was of the opinion that the Taxpayer's income tax returns for the income years in dispute were fraudulent or wilfully misleading. - 29.
+- 34. CCS argued that s 108(2) of the TAA allowed the Commissioner to amend the assessments.
+CCS argued that it was of the opinion that the Taxpayer's income tax returns for the income years in dispute were fraudulent or wilfully misleading. - 35.
 TCO concluded that the Commissioner could increase the Taxpayer's income tax assessments.
-This was because - CCS was of the opinion the Taxpayer's income tax returns did not mention dividend income which was of a particular nature or was derived from a particular source and in respect of which a tax return was required to be provided. - There was support for CCS's opinion: - The income was of a particular nature, namely dividend income.
-It was derived from a particular source, namely Company B. - The Taxpayer's income tax returns for the income years in dispute did not 0 include any dividend income from Company B.
+This was because CCS was of the opinion the Taxpayer's tax returns were fraudulent or wilfully misleading.
+There was evidence supporting CCS's opinion, including evidence showing the Taxpayer's income tax returns were filed deliberately and intentionally with the Taxpayer knowing that they did not reflect their true income tax position.
 There was nothing to suggest CCS did not hold the opinion or that the opinion was not honestly held.